ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

         Ensure that your style, tests, and documentation checks are also passing.

         Increase by one unit the value of ``Z`` in your project version.
-Stash and amend these new changes with:
+Stash and amend these new changes using this code:

         .. code-block:: text

            git add . && git commit --amend -m "Bump version X.Y.Z"

-        Tag the previous commit with:
+        Tag the previous commit with this code:

         .. code-block:: text

            git tag vX.Y.Z

-        Push the commit and the tag with:
+        Push the commit and the tag using this code:

         .. code-block:: text